A tow truck sets the bus back on four wheels after it rolled carrying 30 seasonal workers.

 “One of them has got a very deep laceration on his thigh where obviously he was on the wrong side of the bus and as they were driving along the road, I think that’s where most of the damage came from.

-“Of the five that were in Waikato hospital, three have been discharged, two are still being looked at.
+“Of the five that were in Waikato hospital, three have been discharged, and two are still being looked at.

-“One of them unfortunately has got a fractured upper arm, the other one has got deep lacerations around the abdomen area.”
+“One of them, unfortunately, has got a fractured upper arm, the other one has got deep lacerations around the abdomen area.”

 Others have been discharged but need to see a doctor today for ongoing medical care.